 Director Lynne pursues her passion for humanitarian photography through philanthropic and advocacy efforts to support the people of Africa.
 Since 2008, she has worked with numerous nonprofit organizations in Uganda.
 A graduate of the University of Texas at Austin, Lynne and her husband actively support nonprofits in Texas through their own Tejemos Foundation, which focuses on education, healthcare, the musical arts, social justice, civil rights and environmental preservation.

-TERREWODE Liason Dr. Suzy Elneil is a consultant in urogynaecology and uroneurology at the University College London Hospital and the National Hospital for Neurology and Neurosurgery.
+Director Dr. Suzy Elneil is a consultant in urogynaecology and uroneurology at the University College London Hospital and the National Hospital for Neurology and Neurosurgery.
 She is a member of the International Continence Society and the International Federation of Gynecology and Obstetrics (FIGO).
 She chairs the Board of Trustees of FORWARD (Foundation for Women's Health Research and Development) which is committed to safeguarding the rights of African women.

 Director Audrey Garrett, MD, MPH, is a gynecologic oncologist in Eugene, Oregon whose interest in international women’s health started with a combined major in East Asian Studies and premed at Yale.
 A strong advocate for improved reproductive health care, she has worked in China, Bangladesh, South Africa, and Guatemala.
 Each country has challenges with women’s health, but linking those challenges is the common thread of reproductive health—from child marriages, fistulas to cancer.

-Director Sharon co-founded Terrewode Women's Fund in 2014.
+Advocate Sharon co-founded Terrewode Women's Fund in 2014.
 For over 20 years, she directed donor relations and fundraising programs for The Fistula Foundation, Americans for UNFPA (the United Nations Population Fund), and other nonprofit organizations.
 During those years, she saw the plight of women and girls suffering under the weight of fistula.
-The empowering, holistic approach developed by TERREWODE stood out among all organizations offering medical care to women.
+The empowering, holistic approach developed by TERREWODE stood out among all the organizations offering medical care to women.

-Board of Advisors Dian joins our Board of Advisors with decades of experience in organizational development, governance and fundraising.
+Dian joins our Board of Advisors with decades of experience in organizational development, governance and fundraising.
 She has worked with numerous organizations dedicated to ensuring access to reproductive health care that is safe and available to all.
 Dian holds a master’s degree in Public Administration from the University of Southern California, a master’s degree in Social Work Planning, Administration and Policy from Western Michigan University.